 Achieving strong organic rankings requires an in depth understanding of the history of your website and the intricacies of your Brisbane business.
 Having to explain the above to a new face on your account every couple of months is a waste of your time and money.

 If your SEO Brisbane campaign isn’t producing the desired results it could be the fault of one of many sets of hands working on your account.
 Often you’ll never meet these team members (sometimes they might not even be based in Australia) and your only point of contact is an Account Manager who’s juggling 40 clients.
 Alternatively you might be sold the dream by a confident sales executive only to be left disappointed when the team can’t achieve what was promised.
 As a consultant I am 100% accountable for the success or failure of your SEO campaign.
 If I agree to take you on as a client (I will politely decline if I don’t think I can improve your current rankings) then I will do everything in my power to achieve the best outcome possible for your business.

 Large Brisbane SEO agencies are notorious for spending lavishly on fancy offices, trendy standing desks and wild Christmas parties, with the reality being that their clients are funding all of the above.
-My consulting business is just myself (and Frankie) in a modest home office meaning that I can keep my rates very competitive compared to the hipsters and their standing desks.
+My consulting business is just myself in a modest home office meaning that I can keep my rates very competitive compared larger agencies.